Money Management

 Demand-Pull Inflation

 One of the primary causes of inflation is demand-pull inflation.
 This occurs when an economy’s aggregate demand for goods and services outpaces its supply.
 As consumers increase spending, businesses raise prices to capitalize on the excess demand.
+The Federal Reserve’s Financial Accounts of the United States tracks aggregate demand indicators that help policymakers identify demand-pull pressures in real time.

 Cost-Push Inflation

 Cost-push inflation, on the other hand, is driven by rising production costs, such as raw materials and labor.
 When businesses face increased expenses, they often pass on the burden to consumers through higher prices.
+Energy prices, tracked by the U.S. Energy Information Administration, are a frequent driver of cost-push inflation, as fuel costs affect nearly every stage of the production and distribution chain.

 Built-In Inflation

 Built-in inflation, sometimes called wage-price inflation, is a self-fulfilling prophecy.
 It stems from the expectation that prices will rise, leading workers to demand higher wages to maintain their purchasing power.
 However, this wage increase only fuels the inflationary cycle further.
+The Bureau of Labor Statistics’ Employment Cost Index is one key tool used to monitor wage growth that may signal built-in inflationary pressures.

 Inflation’s Impact on Daily Life